jyellick/obc-docs/whitepaper.md

 ## Featured Requirements

 The featured requirements, described below, are based on robust industry use cases  which were driven into the resulting Open Blockchain architecture.
-The requirements include identity and auditability, private transactions, confidential contracts, modular consensus, performance, scalability, chain code and smart contracts.
+The requirements include identity and auditability, private transactions, confidential contracts, modular consensus, performance, scalability, chaincode and smart contracts.

 #### Identity and Auditability
 While private transactions are important, business usage of blockchain also needs to comply with regulations and make it easy for regulators to investigate transaction records.
 Also, a party must be able to prove its identity and ownership of an asset after the fact, perhaps years after the fact, without the mechanism for establishing that identity being able to be used by bad actors to appropriate a party's identity or ascertain their activities on the ledger.